Examining and Re-presenting Collections

 The NICE Programme – Studio session

 Sunday 14th June | Dundas House, Middlesbrough

 Sara worked with the early stage artists (also known as the ‘Nicers’) from Navigator North’s NICE Programme to explore and discuss the idea and concepts surrounding collections.
 Following on from the session in Sara’s studio the group explored various drawing techniques to further explore their own collection

 Sara worked with a number of school groups at The Head of Steam in Darlington.
 The groups explored drawing and created cyanotypes based on the wealth of artefacts and railway collections at the museum.
 All works were exhibited at the Darlington town Hall Exhibition throughout July.

 On Thursday 2nd July, Sara Cooper presented a one night only show.
 ‘By alluding to the ‘gaps’ created by the act of collecting, the work raises questions about the pastime of collecting objects from nature and the subsequent impact on local ecologies’.

 Darlington Town Hall Exhibition

-The Collections Project is in partnership with Navigator North and funded by Arts Council England and Creative Darlington.
+The Collections Project was produced by Sara Cooper in partnership with Navigator North and funded by Arts Council England and Creative Darlington.